 He sat up.
 ‘Grinda?’

 His bedding was empty.
 He stared at the patch of dried blood.
-There was blood on his penis too.
+There was blood on his cock too.
 Maybe she was out relieving herself or cleaning herself up.
-He froze at the sound of a small shriek.
+He froze at the sound of a shriek.
 Quickly, he seized his sword and wriggled out the tent.
 He looked around but the woods gave him no answers.
 Between the trees he could see the other Quarthi tents—but no movement and no Grinda.
 Everything was still.
 A crow cawed.

 ‘Grinda!’ he bellowed.